tavikukko/Chrome-SP-Editor/README.md

 * From the dropdown, select if you want the file to be added only to current site, or to the whole site collection.

 ### Chrome Workspaces
-* The tools works also when using Chrome workspaces, is saves the file tothe disk and also the SharePoint.
+* The tools works also when using Chrome workspaces, is saves the file to the disk and also the SharePoint.